David works on coupling models of the atmosphere and the ocean for short-range weather forecasting.

 David joined the Data Assimilation Research and Development Team of the Met Office in April 2003.
 In September 2006 he transferred to the Climate, Chemistry and Ecosystems (now called Earth System and Mitigation Science (Earth System Science)) section.
 In April 2012, he transferred again to the newly formed Short Range Coupled Forecast Development team in the Ocean Forecasting Research and Development section.

-David has a BSc in Physics from the University of York, and a PhD in Plasma Physics from Imperial College, London.
+Before joining the Met Office, David won a B.Sc. degree in Theoretical Physics from the University of York, then a Ph.D. degree in Plasma Physics from Imperial College, University of London.
 His post-doctoral work began at ESSC, University of Reading, on the simulation and measurement of the directional reflectance of vegetation.
 He followed this with theoretical and practical research on passive microwave remote sensing of soil moisture, in preparation for the MIRAS mission, which is now in orbit aboard the dedicated SMOS satellite.

 Last updated: 1 December 2014